-"Maybe the secret is calling without expecting anything and being very polite," said momoftwinteens, who once landed a free upgrade from an obstructed-view cabin to an oceanview cabin.
+"Maybe the secret is calling without expecting anything and being very polite," said Cruise Critic member momoftwinteens, who once landed a free upgrade from an obstructed-view cabin to an ocean-view cabin.
 She made the telephone call directly to Norwegian Cruise Line after noticing a price drop once her final payment went through.

 Most free upgrade decisions are made by cruise line directors or other higher-ups in the revenue department.
-If you're willing to pay for an upgrade, call your agent or cruise line about two weeks before departure, suggests Gower-Pence, the cruise specialist from Colorado.
-"These offers are on a first-come basis, and as the agent I act immediately because I know my experienced cruisers really want to take advantage of them," she said.
+If you're willing to pay for an upgrade, call your agent or cruise line about two weeks before departure.
+But recognize that these kinds of offers are on a first-come, first-served basis.

-One Cruise Critic member reported that their travel agent covered the $25 fee cost to upgrade from an inside to an oceanview cabin.
+One Cruise Critic member reported that their travel agent covered the $25 cost to upgrade from an inside to an ocean-view cabin.
 So, technically, that's a free upgrade, right?

 Sometimes an upgrade is not a win if you and your cruise line disagree on what is a more desirable cabin location.
 When Cruisin' Chick received an upgrade on her first Carnival cruise, the cruise line thought it was a bonus, but she considered it a downgrade.
 The cabin was directly underneath the dining room, where some pretty intense vacuuming revved up each night at midnight.
 It was such an annoyance, that, for the past few cruises, she specifically had the agent mark her reservation "no upgrades."
 If you have strong preferences about being on a lower deck or midship versus forward or aft, or if you've purposefully booked a room near friends, you might not want to seek out an upgrade if you can't be in control of the upgraded cabin's location.